UF president apologizes for 'aggressive' ushering during graduation

-University of Florida President W. Kent Fuchs apologized last weekend for being "inapproriately aggressive" with students walking on stage to receive diplomas during graduation ceremonies.
+University of Florida President W. Kent Fuchs apologized last weekend for being "inappropriately aggressive" with students walking on stage to receive diplomas during graduation ceremonies.

 Videos popping up on social media showed an usher forcibly removing students from the stage after they received their diplomas during the university's commencement.